 The pub has been the site of plenty of ghostly and poltergeist activity.
 When a former landlady decided to sell the, glasses started mysteriously flying through the building, along with the evil spirit of the judge's hangman.

 The pub is also said to be the home to the ghost of a local clergyman, Father Henry Vaughn.
 As well as the spirit of Fanny Price who worked in the building in the 18th century.
 Staff and visitors to the pub also report smelling perfume, hearing the rustling of a lady's dress, the sound of soldiers marching, and even sightings of a White Lady in the courtyard.

-1. The Mermaid Inn, East Sussex
+1. The Mermaid Inn, Rye

 The Mermaid Inn is a Grade II listed inn in Rye, it dates back to 1420 and has 16th-century additions in the Tudor style.
-It's clear to see how The Mermaid Inn earned its reputation of the most haunted pub in Britain.

 Guests have reported waking to find their clothes wet, others have seen the ghost of a man walking through a wall.
 There's also been reports of light anomalies, bottles and glasses have fallen and smashed of their own accord, and the ghost of a maid is said to haunt the pub.
 She was the girlfriend of a member of smuggling gang who used the pub's cellar, she was killed by the gang as they feared she knew too much and would expose them.

 There's also the ghost of a lady who's been spotted wearing white while sitting in a chair next to a fireplace, the spirit of a man in period clothing, and the ghost of a man who died during a duel with another man in the building.